c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 Display and run.

 ## Step 3: Demonstration ##
 Use your html from stage one to run this.
 You will need to update it.
-The book provides this example:
+Such as:
 ```html
 <link rel="stylesheet" href="css/game.css">